Where To Stay In George Town When You Visit Penang

 Famous visitors and guests of the hotel include Kings, dignitaries, movie stars, and writers.

 If you want to stay in style with a lovely swimming pool right by the sea, the Eastern & Oriental Hotel is the perfect match for you.
-Stay at the E&O suites for good pampering.
+Stay at the E&O suites for a good pampering.

 Cheong Fatt Tze – The Blue Mansion (c.
 1880)

-A true-life rags-to-riches story, Cheong Fatt Tze was a penniless Hakka from Guangdong, China, who eventually became a diplomat, politician, philanthropist, and minister.
+In a true-life rags-to-riches story, Cheong Fatt Tze was a penniless Hakka from Guangdong, China, who eventually became a diplomat, politician, philanthropist, and minister.